Blog>Expert Advice>12 Home hacks to cut your bills in 2025

 Install roof insulation

 The cost to install roof insulation is around £950.
-It can also save you up to £253 a year in heating costs.
+It could also save you up to £253 a year in heating costs.

 You may be able to get free or cheaper loft insulation from the government's Great British Insulation Scheme.
 You can check on their website to see if you're eligible for support.